-Ask them to gently close their eyes if they are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.
+Please close your eyes if you are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.

-Then stay silent for a bit to give them time to ‘be’.
+(Then stay silent for about one minute to give them time to ‘be’.)

-Say “OK, you can now slowly open our eyes when you’re ready.”
+If you have your eyes closed, you can now slowly open our eyes when you’re ready.

-99% of the time, this is very successful and welcomed by people to do this again and again.
-The most common comment you will probably hear is “can we do that for the whole meeting?”
+This is usually very successful and welcomed by people to do this again and again.
+The most common comment you may hear is “can we do that for the whole meeting?”